ssec/sift/README.md

 project together as well as accepting contributions from users outside these groups.

+EUMETSAT contributions, leading up to SIFT 2.0, were carried out by ask – Innovative Visualisierungslösungen GmbH.

 ## Data Access and Reading

 SIFT uses the open source python library Satpy to read input data.
 By using